-The final column in Table 3 repeats the basic specification from column (A) using the sample of successful auctions (in which one or more bids above the starting price were received), even if the winning bidder did not end up sending payment.
+The final column in Table 3 repeats the benchmark specification from column (B) of Table 3 using the sample of successful auctions (in which one or more bids above the starting price were received), even if the winning bidder did not end up sending payment.
 The results are similar to those from the sample of sales actually consummated.17

 Table 4 incorporates controls for the experience level of bidders on our cards, motivated by the fact that Hossain (2008) suggests that bidder experience may have a significant effect on auction outcomes.
-Of course, bidder experience is a post-treatment variable, and there is no guarantee of its exogeneity, so our results with this variable included cannot be interpreted in the same light as the results in Table 3.
+Of course, bidder experience is a posttreatment variable, and there is no guarantee of its exogeneity, so our results with this variable included cannot be interpreted in the same light as the results in Table 3.

-As is conventional in the empirical literature on internet auctions (for example, Roth and Ockenfels 2002; Bajari and Hortacsu 2003), we measure bidder experience level by the bidder's feedback score; as discussed above, an individual's feedback score will tend to rise with experience because most feedback given is positive.
+As is conventional in the empirical literature on Internet auctions (e.g., Roth and Ockenfels, 2002; Bajari and Hortacsu, 2003), we measure bidder experience level by the bidder's feedback score; as discussed above, an individual's feedback score will tend to rise with experience because most feedback given is positive.
 Column (A) of Table 4 reports results from a regression of card sale price on the same variables as in the primary specification in Table 3 plus a dummy variable equal to 1 for auctions in which the winning bidder's feedback score was over 1000 and a variable for the interaction of this experience dummy variable with seller race.
 As expected, the dummy variable on experience has a negative estimated coefficient in this sale price regression.
-More intriguing, the interaction of the experience and seller race dummy variables is positive, implying a higher price for the African-American seller when the winning bidder was highly experienced.
-Column (B) shows an identical pattern of results in a larger sample of all bids placed rather than just winning bids from each completed auction.
-(In the larger sample in column (B), the experience dummy is equal to 1 if the submitting bidder's feedback score was 1000 or higher.
-In the case of the winning bid for each auction, this dummy variable is identical to the experience dummy variable used in column (A).)
-Columns (C) and (D) show directionally similar results for the bidder experience variables when the experience dummy is equal to 1 for bidder feedback scores of at least 500.
-In all of these regressions, the estimated coefficient on the seller race dummy variable continues to be highly negative.
-The results in Table 4 provide some evidence that African-American sellers are particularly disadvantaged with non-expert bidders, while expert bidders seem to pay less heed to seller race.
-It is important not to overstate the strength of this conclusion, however; we cannot be sure that an underlying variable, such as an unobservable feature of the pattern of earlier bids in the auction, is not correlated with both the dependent variable (sale price or bid amount) and the bidder experience dummy, as bidders with versus without high levels of eBay experience may respond differently to different bid patterns earlier in the auction.
+More intriguing, the interaction of the experience and seller race dummy variables is positive, implying a higher price for the African-American seller when the winning bidder was highly not included in the annual Beckett almanacs.)
+For recent work suggesting no significant influence of player race on the value of football cards after controlling for various factors, see Primm, Piquero, Regoli, and Piquero (2010).